sourcegraph/handbook/content/talent/hiring/how_recruiting_interfaces_with_hiring_managers.md

 - Leadership roles: 1 person in recruiting can be expected to hire 1–2 people per month

 ### Ramp up time for new recruiters
 60-80 days.
-In Q3, Lever says our average speed to get a person from the beginning of the process to hired (start date) is 62 days.
+Our average speed to get a person from the beginning of the process to hired (start date) is 62 days.

 ### Estimated timeline to first hire:
 - Weeks 1-2 onboarding and meeting hiring managers